-Volkswagen International Finance N.V. is a 100% subsidiary of Volkswagen Finance Luxemburg S.A., who in turn is a 100% subsidiary of Volkswagen AG (hereinafter: VWAG).
-The Company is a public limited liability company and the main purpose of the Company is the financing of and participation in Group companies.
-VIF has access to several funding sources such as bonds, notes and commercial paper as well as intercompany loans.
-All external issuances of financial instruments are guaranteed by VWAG.
+Volkswagen International Finance N.V. is incorporated as a wholly-owned subsidiary of Volkswagen Finance Luxemburg S.A., who in turn is a 100% subsidiary of Volkswagen AG (VWAG).
+The main purpose of the company is to assist VWAG in raising funds and on-lending money to companies within the Volkswagen group.
+VWAG's main activities are development, production and sale of vehicles and other vehicle related products and services.
+The main income of Volkswagen International Finance N.V. is the interest income on the loans issued to related parties.

 We paid specific attention in our audit to a number of areas driven by the operations of the company and our risk assessment.